“Are you on LinkedIn?”

 Have you heard this question before?

-This article seeks to give you a good understanding of what LinkedIn is and how to make the most of it’s huge user base for business networking.
+This article can be used as a beginner’s guide to LinkedIn and will tell you how to make the most of it’s huge user base for business networking.
 It’s a great career tool, and it can help you connect with other professional, colleagues and even potential employers.

 What is LinkedIn?

 LinkedIn is a social networking website, like Facebook.
 Where it differs from Facebook, is its focus is on work, not play.
 So, instead of being a social network in the traditional sense, it is a professional network, designed to help people.
 Here are some top tips for your LinkedIn profile:

 - Connect with other people working in the same, or similar fields.